Giveaway postcards for

-The rabbit this is based on was a design by Lydia at Hodder, and is usually with a standard carrot.
+The rabbit this is based on was a design by Lydia Blagden (to whom my thanks) at Hodder, and is usually with a standard carrot.
 Given that the (wholly spurious) insinuation that the rabbits in The Constant Rabbit are secretly plotting to overrun the UK by using 'weaponised promiscuity' (AKA 'A litterbombing campaign') This piece of graffiti is what 'Twolegsgood', the most vociferous Hominid Supremacist group came up with.
 The bomb flukes are borrowed from Banksy's 'Girl hugging bomb' to give it extra poignancy - that images of peace can be maligned to give the opposite message.

 It's a three colour stencil spray can artwork, about 18" high, the first I've ever done.
 Had to do some thinking regarding the stencils re. overlaps and the colour sequence.
 I used to do a lot of screen printing when younger, so that helped.

 And here is the man himself, in a publicity still from the 1950 movie.
 I think this painting must still exist somewhere, possibly in two forms - one for the movie and another for the stage play, also starring James Stewart.
 The notion of the 'Pooka' was alluded to quite strongly in the character of the Gronk in Early Riser and was indeed called 'The Pooca' for quite a few iterations.
 The Gronk, as finally written ended up as a sort of fusion between Harvey and the Groak of Tove Jansson fame.